kyleboas/tacticsjournal.com/research/research.md

 <div class="r-section">
   <div class="r-section-label">The Problem</div>
   <p>
-    Useful ideas show up first in niche places.
+    New ideas show up first in niche places.
 A pressing tweak mentioned in a German podcast.
 A positional pattern on a Portuguese blog.
-A phrase a manager drops in a press conference before anyone writes about the concept.
+A quote a manager drops in a press conference before anyone writes about the concept.
   </p>
   <p>
     By the time major outlets cover it, the edge is gone.
 No one can read everything, in every language.